 - Overall, is Petra worth the trip?

 - What about Petra by night?
-Is Petra by night worth?
+Is Petra by night worth it?

-Here we are: this is our very long list with the top tips for visiting Petra like a pro, including the best hikes and logistic information.
+Here we are: this is our long list of top tips for visiting Petra like a pro, including the best hikes and logistics information.

 What is Petra?